vaccus/Assigment-2-Advanced-CSS/README.md

 The project will be pushed to GitHub, that means you can get the code and change it.

 Where can users get help with this project?
+Users can get help by finding our information in one of the files, that will be uploaded.

 What technology is used in this project?
 We used figma.